freenas/freenas-docs/userguide/directoryservice.rst

 * :ref:`NIS`

-It also supports :ref:`Kerberos Realms`, :ref:`Kerberos Keytabs`, and the ability to add additional parameters to :ref:`Kerberos Settings`.
+It also supports :ref:`Kerberos Realms`, :ref:`Kerberos Keytabs`, and the ability to add more parameters to :ref:`Kerberos Settings`.

 This section summarizes each of these services and their available configurations within the %brand% GUI.